 It’s wonderful bumping into yet another fabulous lifelike mural around every corner and so unexpected.

-I’m kind of glad I don’t have a map as discovering these murals on my own are a great surprise – although I know that I haven’t seen every mural in this town.
+I’m kind of glad I don’t have a map as discovering these murals on my own is a great surprise – although I know that I haven’t seen every mural in this town.

 The town’s waterfront is not short of trinket and souvenir shops.
 Understandably so as after all, this is a summer tourist destination for locals.